phwestfall/ETL-project/README.md

 We also created the FIPS.
 The Federal Information Processing Standard Publication 6-4 (FIPS 6-4) was a five-digit Federal Information Processing Standards code which uniquely identified counties and county equivalents in the United States, certain U.S. possessions, and certain freely associated states.We also created columns for FIPS, Census Block Group, and Census Tract with no preceding zeros because some data sources will omit the preceding zero (e.g., CDC Wonder Data drops the preceding zero).
 Also, some datasets when read into python or mysql will drop the zero.
 After getting all the data, we did some minor re-orderingof the data to make more logical sense.

 ### Web Scraping of Wikipedia
-After using pandas to scrape the Wikipedia url, we located the appropriate table andit was not pretty.
-So, data munging involved dropping rows, renaming columns, dropping columns, resetting index (twice), and removing rows with extraneous data (e.g., Midway Islands, Micronesia).
+After using pandas to scrape the Wikipedia url, we located the appropriate table and it was not pretty.
+So, data munging involved dropping rows, renaming columns, dropping columns, resetting the index (twice), and removing rows with extraneous data (e.g., Midway Islands, Micronesia).
 With the web scraping and the census planning database, we merged on full state name.
 From there, we removed a duplicate column and renamed another.

 ## 3. Load
+We established a local connection to one of our mySQL databases and used a `database.to_sql` formula to load in each pandas dataset into the mongoDB.
+Afterwareds, we query each of the 2 large datasets loaded to check that the data was properly transferred.
+We chose mongoDB because it was really easy to add any type of data to the unstructured database platform.
+Now that all the data we extracted and cleaned is in a database, it will make things a lot simpler for future analyses when we are looking to query all sorts of data in order to understand mortality data across the nation and shed light on patterns that exist.

 ### Future/Why This is Chosen

 With the universal census database with geographic identifiers, a wide variety of datasets can become comparable.